-Vertex Pharmaceuticals Inc. (VRTX), maker of the hepatitis C drug Incivek, said it agreed to test one of its experimental therapies for the disease with other drugs from Johnson & Johnson (JNJ) and GlaxoSmithKline Plc.
+Vertex Pharmaceuticals Inc. (VRTX:US), maker of the hepatitis C drug Incivek, said it agreed to test one of its experimental therapies for the disease with other drugs from Johnson & Johnson (JNJ:US) and GlaxoSmithKline Plc.
 (GSK)

 The drug, VX-135, will be tested with J&J’s simeprevir and Glaxo’s GSK2336805 in separate 12-week trials to determine whether the combinations help rid patients of the virus, Cambridge, Massachusetts-based Vertex said in two statements today.
 The companies will split development costs with Vertex.